m-cadle/Azure-SOC-Honeynet/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics we measured in our insecure environment for 24 hours:<br>
-Start Time 2023-11-02 01:27
+Start Time 2023-11-02 01:27<br>
-Stop Time 2023-11-03 01:27
+Stop Time 2023-11-03 01:27<br>

 | Metric                   | Count
 | ------------------------ | -----